ax-va/Learning-Rust-Klabnik-Nichols-2023/README.md

 ## Why program in Rust

 - On the one hand, Rust does not have manual memory management like in C or C++, and thanks to its ownership and borrowing system, the code becomes safe both in terms of security vulnerabilities and typical memory errors.
-- On the other hand, Rust has no garbage collector - memory is freed deterministically, which makes the compiled code very fast.
+- On the other hand, Rust has no garbage collector - memory is freed deterministically, which makes the compiled code very fast and predictable.

 ## Original source code